Importing your children data into ChurchSuite

 You can also Pause an import at any time.

-You can then Resume a partial import - simply return to the Import children section and click into the Imports tab to Resume or Cancel the partial import.
+You can then Resume a partial import by returning to the Import children section and click into the Imports tab to Resume or Cancel the partial import.

 Each time you click Process to import valid children, a pop-up 'success' message confirms a successful import of children - in the example below, 3 children were successfully imported.